AnonOfDice/DiceRoller/README.md

 # DiceRoller

+LASTE VERSION: 1.2.3 (bugfixes)
+There are still crashes when passing some characters to the parser, but they go beyond intentional usage.
+This could probably be exploited, but I doubt this shitty dice roller will become famous enough that it will be an issue.

-Consult the Readme inside for usage consult the readme inside.
+For usage consult the readme inside.
 I didn't quite manage to make it format properly in the .md format.
+I am the big dumdum.

 This program requires SDL2 and SDL2 Image.
 You can find both at https://www.libsdl.org/download-2.0.php